 Week of Welcome

-We’ll be at the Interfaith Centre table at the Student Services fair in Convocation Mall all day on Wednesday, September 6.
+We’ll be at the Interfaith Centre table at the Student Services fair in Convocation Mall during Week of Welcome.
 Drop by to say hi and learn about the programs we offer for the campus community.

-The second week of each semester is marked with club’s days where all university clubs install their booths to exhibit their clubs (held at Burnaby Campus and Surrey Campus only).
-SFU MSA’s exhibition aims to educate Muslims on campus, especially students from overseas, about the religious services and educational programs SFU MSA offers.
+The second week of the semester is clubs days where all SFSS clubs invite you to get active in the SFU community.
+SFU MSA’s exhibition aims to educate Muslims on campus about the religious services and educational programs SFU MSA offers.

 This is SFU MSA’s ice-breaker event usually held at the end of the first month of the semester, aimed at bringing Muslims together on campus to create a sense of community among Muslim students.
-It provides an appropriate atmosphere to Muslim students to socialize and make new friends on campus without having to compromise on Islamic teachings.
+It provides an fun atmosphere for Muslim students to socialize, make new friends and eat.

 Islam Awareness Week